 The Brain Tumour CharityCause areas: Medical / Research, Children / Youth, Health

-- We lead the UK-wide HeadSmart campaign for earlier diagnosis of childhood brain tumours by raising awareness of the signs and symptoms.
-This will reduce long-term disabilities and ultimately save lives.
+We lead the UK-wide HeadSmart campaign for earlier diagnosis of childhood brain tumours to reduce long-term disabilities and ultimately save lives.

 The Church of England Pensions BoardCause areas: Religion, Elderly, Grant making

 For more than 60 years the Board has offered retirement housing provision to retired clergy, their spouses, widows or widowers.

 One in four of those retiring from the service of the Church of England seek our assistance.